 Similarly, the standard RAM frequency defined by JEDEC for DDR5 is between 4800 to 7200.

-If you were to overclock a DDR4-3200 RAM stick to 4000 MHz, then you have gone beyond the JEDEC standard.
+If you were to overclock a DDR4-3200 RAM stick to 4000 MHz, you would have exceeded the JEDEC standard.
 This is generally done through the XMP profiles.

-Basically, brands test and overclock their RAM sticks.
-The profiles for these are saved over on to the RAM in a small chip.
+Brands test and overclock their RAM sticks.
+The profiles for these are saved to the RAM in a small chip.

 The overclocked profiles can then be accessed through the BIOS.

-Your Motherboard needs to have the right BIOS in order for you to enable and set the XMP profiles.
+Your motherboard needs to have the correct BIOS for you to enable and set the XMP profiles.

-Your motherboard also needs to have the support for overclocked frequency you are aiming for.
+Your motherboard also needs to support the overclocked frequency you aim for.

-Take for instance, the following Gigabyte X570 Gaming X motherboard, this supports a maximum of 4733 MHz DDR4 overclocked RAM as well as XMP profiles.
+For instance, the Gigabyte X570 Gaming X motherboard; supports a maximum of 4733 MHz DDR4 overclocked RAM and XMP profiles.

-Now XMP is an Intel technology BUT it also works with the AMD motherboards without any issues.
+Now XMP is an Intel technology, BUT it also works with AMD motherboards without issues.

-Older AMD motherboards did have compatibility issues with XMP, however, with the newer boards, that is rarely the case.
+Older AMD motherboards did have compatibility issues with XMP; however, that is rarely the case with newer boards.

-AMD does have its answer for XMP in the form for AMP, however, AMP isn’t nearly as popular as XMP.
-However, the are certainly rumors that with AMD’s next gen AM5 platform, AMP may once again pick up pace.
+AMD does have its answer for XMP in the form of AMP.
+However, AMP is less popular than XMP.
+However, they are rumors that with AMD’s next-gen AM5 platform, AMP may pick up the pace again that with AMD’s next-gen AM5 platform, AMP may again pick up the pace.